Landlords required by law to fit smoke plus CO detectors

 Susan Davies, Stephen’s partner, was almost overcome by the CO fumes, but was fortunate enough to be found in time to make a full recovery.
 A neighbour was also hospitalised.
 Ironically had the neighbour had a solid fuel burner and been a tenant the law on smoke plus CO detectors would have protected her from the gas boiler CO fumes.

-The investigation found that the boiler, believed to have been installed in 1982, was producing high levels of CO affecting both Dr Martindale’s property and adjacent housing.
+The investigation found that the boiler, believed to have been installed in 1982, was producing high levels of CO affecting both the landlords property and adjacent housing.

 The court heard that the boiler had been reconnected by the tenant, despite being condemed as dangerous and disconnected; the flue was too short and could be affected by the wind; the ventilator was fitted with fly screens blocked with dust and the boiler had not been serviced for some time.

-Dr Victoria Martindale was sentenced at Derby Crown Court and pleaded guilty to seven breaches of the Gas Safety (Installation and Use) Regulations 1998, and was given a 16-month prison sentence, suspended for two years.
-She was also given 200 hours community service, fined £4,000 and ordered to pay costs of £17,500 (HSE, 2013).
+The landlord was sentenced at Derby Crown Court and pleaded guilty to seven breaches of the Gas Safety (Installation and Use) Regulations 1998, and was given a 16-month prison sentence, suspended for two years.
+The landlord was also given 200 hours community service, fined £4,000 and ordered to pay costs of £17,500 (HSE, 2013).

 Speaking after the hearing HSE (Health and Safety Executive) Inspector Noelle Walker commented: